SAP-docs/contribution-guidelines/docs/content-contribution/style-guidelines.md

 * [Formatting of Inline Elements](#formatting-of-inline-elements)
 * [Code Snippet Formatting](#code-snippet-formatting)
 * [Note Types](#note-types)

 ## Language

 * Use US English.
 * Keep it simple and use words that non-native English speakers are also familiar with.

 ## Section Headings

-If you want to modify or create a new section heading, we recommend [title case](https://en.wikipedia.org/wiki/Title_case).
+If you want to modify or create a new section heading, we recommend title case.

 ## Links

-We prefer the "inline" approach for [links in Markdown](https://www.markdownguide.org/basic-syntax/#links).
+If you're providing a hyperlink, we prefer the "inline" approach links in Markdown.
+See [Basic Syntax for Links](https://www.markdownguide.org/basic-syntax/#links) for more information.

 This is the "inline" approach, where the URL follows the link text directly: